Skip to Content

 Instructions

 • Create slits in the lamb in a crisscross pattern.
-Generously cover the lamb leg with salt and allow it to rest for 30 minutes.
+Generously cover the lamb leg with salt and let it rest for 30 minutes.

-• Add thyme leaves, rosemary, oregano leaves, garlic, dijon mustard, and lemon juice to a food processor.
+• Add thyme, rosemary, oregano, garlic, Dijon mustard, and lemon juice to a food processor.
 Pulse to create a paste, then stir in the olive oil.

-• Rub the paste all over and inside the lamb.
-Then, roll the lamb and secure it with cooking twine.
+• Rub the herb mixture all over and inside of the lamb.
+Then, roll the lamb roast and secure it with kitchen twine.

-• Add the roast to a Dutch oven and nestle the potatoes, onions, and carrots all around it.
+• Transfer the roast to a Dutch oven and nestle the potatoes, onions, and carrots all around it.
 Then add the water.

-• Remove the lamb and allow it to rest for 20 minutes.
-Meanwhile, add the potatoes, onions, and carrots to a serving dish.
+• Remove the lamb and let it rest on a cutting board for 20 minutes.
+Meanwhile, transfer the potatoes, onions, and carrots to a serving dish using a slotted spoon.

-• Slice the roast into ¼-inch cuts and top the vegetables to serve.
+• Use a sharp knife to slice the roast into ¼-inch cuts and top the vegetables to serve.

 Notes